Ingjaldshólskirkja amid lupine fields and mist, Snæfellsnes, Iceland.

 Day Day 2

-Reykjavík - Hella/Hvolsvöllur – Kirkjubæjarklaustur
+Hella/Hvolsvöllur – Kirkjubæjarklaustur (ca. 170 miles)

 seljalandsfoss, iceland

-After breakfast at your hotel, leave the capital city and travel south following road no 1 (riksveg 1).
-You will pass through the towns Hveragerdi, Selfoss and Hella.
-East of Hvolsvöllur you will reach the two waterfalls Seljandsfoss and Skógafoss, tow stops not to be missed.
-At Skógar you will also find a museum giving interesting insights into how Icelandic people lived in the past as well as in current times.
-You can also explore the glacial tongue Solheimajökull and the bird cliffs of Dyrhólaey, where many migrating sea birds nest, among the famous puffin during spring and summer.
+After breakfast, leave the capital and travel south following Route 1.
+You will pass through the towns of Hveragerði, Selfoss, and Hella.
+East of Hvolsvöllur, you reach the two waterfalls Seljalandsfoss and Skógafoss, two stops not to be missed.
+At Skógar, you can find a museum giving interesting insights into how Icelandic people lived in the past.

 Day Day 3